 Frequent throat clearing can sometimes signal an underlying health issue.
 Some possible causes include nasal allergies, acid reflux, vocal cord growths, and tic disorders.

-If symptoms are persistent or bothersome, seeing a doctor can help.
-While treatments depend on the underlying cause, drinking plenty of fluids and sucking on hard candies may provide some relief.
+If this symptom is persistent or bothersome, seeing a doctor can help.
+Although the medical treatment options will depend on the underlying cause, drinking plenty of fluids and sucking on hard candies may provide some relief.